 For information on using NetUpdate, see the Intego Getting Started Manual.

-To get information about your copy of VirusBarrier X9, choose VirusBarrier X9 > About VirusBarrier X9.
+To get information about your copy of VirusBarrier X9, choose VirusBarrier X9 > About VirusBarrier from the top menu bar.
 It gives information about VirusBarrier X9, such as the version number, your serial number, and a clickable link to Contact Support.

-Intego software comes with a license that allows you to use the software on at least one Mac (standard license), three Macs, or even more if you have a business license.
+Intego software comes with a license that allows you to use the software on up to five Macs, or even more if you have a business license.
 When you install Intego software on one of your Macs and serialize it, that Mac is considered to be authorized for one seat of your license.
 If you have multiple copies of the software installed, and wish to use it on a different Mac, you will need to deauthorize the software for one Mac and serialize it on another Mac.

 To deauthorize any Intego software including VirusBarrier, open the program, then click the program name menu and choose Deauthorize VirusBarrier…